-You are finally ready for a new LMS.
+You are finally ready to choose an LMS that meets your business needs.
 Before you start comparing features and pricing, first evaluate how training is organized, delivered and managed in your organization.
 Ask yourself these questions:

 - Who is responsible for managing the learners, content and reports within the system?